 If you can get your hands on it (and know how to read Dutch/ use a translating app) it’s a pretty fun little addition to your Asian(ish, Dutch-Indonesian food differs from Indonesian food proper) cookbook collection.

 In the recipe below I’ve included the original spice mix as suggested by Lia Warana.
 The recipe is headed ‘bloemkoolkoekjes’ (cauliflower cookies) and then basically says: make the recipe for jagung ‘koekjes’ (cookies) but replace the corn with cauliflower.
 Obviously you could replace the cauliflower with corn in my recipe.

 I’ve also included the spice mix I used for the photos.
-Which is the spice mix from Nik Sharma‘s eggplant pilaf from Season.
+Which is the spice mix from Nik Sharma‘s eggplant pilaf from Season (order in the US or UK).
 Obviously a completely different dish, but I had some of the mix leftover and it worked really well.

 You can leave out most of the spices or just add your own.
 I like leaving everything but the spring onions out and topping with good ol’ Old Bay for example.
 The possibilities are endless.

 I grew up having these as a side with rice and a pork and potato perkedel.
 Nowadays I have them as my main.
 They go really well with tzatziki or raita stuck on some pita or naan for example.

 - Large bowl

 - Slotted spoon or similar for removing the fritters from the oil

 - 4 T - 60 g flour you can use plain, corn, rice, etc. also work